 All completed applications will be reviewed by the Graduate School and the graduate program to which the applicant applied.
 Applicants may receive correspondence from each of these offices requesting clarification or additional information or documents.
 Responses should be directed to the inquiring office directly.

 Formal admission to The University of Maryland is offered only by the Graduate School.
 Applicants admitted to the Graduate School will receive a written offer of admission from the Dean of the Graduate School.
-To accept or decline the offer, applicants must notify the Graduate School by the first day of classes of the semester for which the applicant was accepted or the offer becomes void.
+To accept or decline the offer, applicants must notify the Graduate School by the first day of classes of the term (semester or 12-weekterm) for which the applicant was accepted or the offer becomes void.
 Immediately following written acceptance, applicants should contact the graduate program for registration information.
 Applicants are allowed a one-time only deferral of the admission of up to one year, subject to approval by the graduate program.
 Applicants who are unsuccessful in gaining admission to a graduate program are also notified in writing by the Graduate School.

-Admission Semester Changes
+Admission Term Changes

-Non-Degree Admission: Advanced Special Student Status
+Non-Degree Admission: Non-Degree Seeking Student Status

 - Submit official transcripts covering all credits used in satisfying the baccalaureate degree requirements, or